 NAATP treatment providers interested in more information and in implementing the Toolkit at their centers may contact NAATP at firstname.lastname@example.org with the subject line “Outcomes Toolkit Implementation” or contact the OMNI Institute at email@example.com and refer to NAATP Outcomes Toolkit Implementation.

 NAATP launched its Outcomes and Measures Program (OMP) in 2019, convening a National Advisory Board of addiction treatment, research, and policy experts.
 NAATP assembled the team to advise the National Association in the identification of next steps in the area of addiction treatment outcomes and measures work, as a follow-up to the Outcomes Pilot Program that laid the groundwork and produced the Addiction Treatment Outcomes Measurement Toolkit and Final Report.

 The OMP objectives are to identify and produce both research and practical tools to improve treatment operation quality through the study and implementation of proximal and distal measures, strategies for continuous quality improvement, and enhanced outcomes.

 The NAATP National Addiction Industry Salary Survey is an important resource that collects and disseminates industry workforce compensation data to help our national treatment provider community create fair compensation packages, recruit and retain competent staff, and manage the budget.
 The survey is completed on a bi-annual basis.

 Previous salary surveys from 2008 - 2016 are offered complimentary to all NAATP members.
 Log in to review our previous years' surveys.

 The 2018 National Addiction Industry Salary Survey was released in September 2018 and is now available.
-The 2018 survey is complimentary only to participating members, and is available for purchase to non-participating members for $1,000 and non-members for $2,500.
+The 2018 survey is complimentary only to participating members and is available for purchase to non-participating members for $1,000 and non-members for $2,500.